-The network also has strong links with centres across South London and beyond, including Medway Hospital and Brighton and Sussex University Hospital.
-St. George’s Healthcare NHS Trust (a specialist tertiary centre for South West London and Surrey) is part of the South West London Network, however we collaborate closely on a number of areas, including guidelines and psychological support.
+The network has strong links with centres across South London and South East England, including Darent Valley Hospital, Medway Hospital and Brighton and Sussex University Hospital.
+St. George’s Healthcare NHS Trust (a specialist tertiary centre for South West London and Surrey) is part of the South West London Network, however we collaborate closely on a number of areas, such as guidelines and psychological support.

 Our goal is to improve the patient experience and we hope to achieve this by the following key objectives:

 - To establish and maintain joint methods of working throughout the network

 - To collaborate in specialist clinics including renal, obstetrics, orthopaedics, cardiology, neurology, urology and liver